A 30-day plan you wrote yourself.

 Spreadsheets, customer files, invoices, project notes.
 How to get them into the hands of a model without putting your business at risk.
 Includes the redact-or-share decision tree.

-Inbox triage, proposals, meeting prep, client replies and a Friday numbers review.
+Inbox triage, proposals, meeting prep, client replies and a weekly Xero read.
 Each one demoed end to end with the prompts and the guard-rails.

-Claude Code, an actual NZ business case, and the full build from cold start to working assistant in twenty minutes.
+Claude Code, a fictional but very real-feeling NZ business case, and the full build from cold start to working assistant in twenty minutes.
 You watch the wiring as it happens.

 A guided worksheet you fill out live.
 By the end you have three workflows scheduled, one experiment to run, and a date in your calendar to review the lot.